Top 50 Best Poker Movies To Watch

 Average

-Bugsy is an Oscar-nominated film and a biographical tale about the rise and romance of the mobster Bugsy Siegel and Virginia Hill.
+"Bugsy" is an acclaimed, Oscar-nominated biographical film that chronicles the dramatic rise and passionate romance of notorious mobster Bugsy Siegel and Virginia Hill.

-The film stars Warren Beatty as Bugsy and Annette Benning as Virginia Hill.
-The story is a romanticized version of the mob wars and power struggles.
+The film stars Warren Beatty as Bugsy Siegel and Annette Bening as Virginia Hill, offering a captivating, romanticized glimpse into violent mob wars and power struggles of the era.

 13